-Sustainability reporting is about managing performance.
+Effective sustainability reporting is about managing performance.
 New NBS resources show how to make your reporting organizationally relevant.

 If your sustainability strategy is weak, don’t be surprised if your firm has to jump through hoops to secure funds.
 A strong strategy breaks down barriers.